Aakash2003jain/RSA_Secure_QR_Generator_Scanner/README.md

 ```

 3. **Open the HTML File:**
-Open index.html in your preferred web browser to start using the application.
+-Open index.html in your preferred web browser to start using the application.
-Alternatively, you can set up a local server (e.g., using Live Server extension in Visual Studio Code) to serve the app.
+-Alternatively, you can set up a local server (e.g., using Live Server extension in Visual Studio Code) to serve the app.

 ## Usage